oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 ```

 ### Scripts to start and stop a Domain
-The [`startDomain.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/domain-lifecycle/startDomain.sh) script starts a Domain by patching it's server start policy to `IF_NEEDED`.
+The [`startDomain.sh`](https://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/domain-lifecycle/startDomain.sh) script starts a deployed Domain by patching it's server start policy to `IF_NEEDED`.
 Once the Domain's server start policy is updated to `IF_NEEDED`, the operator will start the WebLogic Server instance Pods that are part of the Domain if they are not already running.
 Please see script `usage` information using `-h` option.
 ```
 $ startDomain.sh -d domain1 -n weblogic-domain-1
 [INFO] Patching domain 'domain1' from serverStartPolicy='NEVER' to 'IF_NEEDED'.